-2021 due to political unrest within the country.
-FY22, matching the number of trips completed in FY21.
+2022 after halting them in the final months of and container depot revenue.
+Consequently, 2021 due to political unrest within the country.
+The company successfully completed four trips in 178.5 million compared to EGP 104.7 million FY22, matching the number of trips completed in FY21.
 Nile Barges currently has three pushers and ten barges in service.